Find Affordable College Courses

 Hanover, NH

-Dartmouth College landed the #7 spot in the 2023 rankings for the best value medicine programs.
-Located in the town of Hanover, Dartmouth is a private not-for-profit school with a moderately-sized student population.
+Dartmouth College came in at #7 in this year’s edition of the Best Value Medicine Schools in the New England Region ranking.
+Located in the remote town of Hanover, Dartmouth is a private not-for-profit college with a medium-sized student population.

 Dartmouth did well in our overall quality rankings, too.
 It placed #3 on our Best Medicine Schools in the New England Region list.